 So when preparing the Rockfish, make sure to wear gloves.
 Not the gloves made out of threads, but gloves made out of rubber to prevent pricking yourself with the fish.

-Hold the fish down and then cut the spine off by pressing down the knife from the fish’s head.
+Hold the fish down and then cut the spine and skin off by pressing down the knife from the fish’s head.
 Run the knife along the back of the fish and make sure that you remove the spine.

 After you have filleted the fish, lay the fresh meat down, and then wash it if you want to.
-This will ensure that the meat is safe from debris such as crushed bones in it.
+This will ensure that the whole meat is safe from debris such as crushed bones in it.

 Pat the fish fillet down with a paper towel.
 This will absorb the water that you used to clean the fish so that the seasoning will seep right into the meat without the water blocking it.